 Mistake #5: Keeping track of customer information by spreadsheet—or even by hand

-Some insurance agents have been keeping track of client information via spreadsheet, or even by hand, for many years.
+Some insurance agents have been keeping track of client information via spreadsheets, or even by hand, for many years.
 They’re stuck in their ways and resist change, so they haven’t yet moved to a modern customer relationship management (CRM) solution that makes it easy to personalize each interaction while automating routine client communications.

-For example, with a CRM in place, you can automatically reach out to clients to wish them happy birthday or let them know that their insurance coverage expires in three months.
+For example, with a CRM in place, you can automatically reach out to clients to wish them a happy birthday or let them know that their insurance coverage expires in three months.
 This way, you don’t forget to contact any of your clients; it’s all taken care of automatically by the software.

 The Easiest Way to Avoid These Pitfalls When Selling Health Insurance